BeanGreen247/Windows-10-Minimizer/README.md

 More features will be added as I see fit, or if there is demand for it.

 ## Changelog
+#### v 1.0.3 released
+* Added a button to create a startup script to kill unwanted app
+* Added a button remove the created startup script

 #### v 1.0.2 released
 * Added hires icon/logo